vosaul/status.im/content/tutorials.md

                          color: "black"
                      }
                  }, "Hello from the other side!");
              return {markup: status.components.view({}, [text])};
          }
  });
 ```

-This time, rather than running the `npm` task, we'll just start a quick server with `truffle` itself.
+we'll do the same as last time and, rather than running the `npm` task, we'll just start a quick server with `truffle` itself.
 Writing the correct `start` script is left as an exercise for the reader ;)

 ```shell
 # Make sure you're in the truflle-box-status/ directory